carlsoncoder/aspnetcore-k8s/README.md

-# TODO
-- The main deploy script (deploy-all.sh) shouldn't create DNS records or the k8s secrets - the "deploy-ingress-examples.sh" should take care of that

 # How to use this repository
 - Update all values in the deployment/variables file as necesary
 - Generate your certificates for the sample application by running the deployment/certs/create-certificates.sh script